 Education: We need to educate both ourselves and the general public – the Santa Fe community – as to the extent of the issues that we face regarding sustainable funding.
-Through private meetings and public forums, we are learning about the current funding formula, how it adversely affects SFPS and the current status of a lawsuit and the legislature in addressing public school funding needs.
+Through private meetings and public forums, we are learning about the statet funding formula, how it adversely affects SFPS and the current status of the Yazzie/Martinez sufficiency lawsuit and legislation that affects public school funding needs.

 Advocacy: We believe that the government is responsible for adequately funding public schools.
 We aim to keep informed of legislative, judicial and executive actions, and seek to understand and practice the most effective means of legislative advocacy.
 We encouraged the participation of SFPS in the Yazzie/Martinez lawsuit.
 We now are studying the implementation of the court’s order in this case.
 We helped write and pass legislation to strengthen and fund community schools.